AndrewVandenberg/Portfolio/README.md

 # Neural Network Projects

 ## [Gem Stone Project](https://github.com/AndrewVandenberg/Portfolio/blob/main/TensorFlow_Gem_Project.ipynb)
-This is my first NN project I am uploaded to GitHub.
+A NN model that predicts the price of gemstones based on their features.
 * I utilized Google Collab, along with the libraries pandas, numpy, matplotlib, skikitlearn, keras, and seaborn for this project.
-* I used data from a Kaggle dataset to create a NN model.
+* Data is from a Kaggle dataset.
-* I created a Neaural Network that predicted the price of gemstones based on two features.
 * The accuracy of this model had a MAE of $4, with the mean of the data being around $500.

 ![Epochs vs Loss](https://github.com/AndrewVandenberg/Portfolio/blob/main/images/gem.png)